-Even as COVID-19 pandemic restrictions are being lifted, many small businesses continue to face tough questions about how to keep operations going.
+As COVID-19 pandemic restrictions are being lifted (and some are being reinstated), many small businesses continue to struggle to stay afloat.
 With a number of business relief programs available at the municipal, state and federal levels – including through the CARES Act – small business owners may be wondering which ones make sense for them.
 Small Business Administration (SBA) 7(a) loans have emerged as an attractive option.

-In fact, one new SBA 7(a) loan program, called the Payroll Protection Program (PPP), has been so popular that a new stimulus bill had to be passed to appropriate $310 billion (on top of the original $349 billion) for it.
-If you are thinking of applying for a traditional SBA 7(a), for which the SBA will cover the first six payments, or a PPP loan, here’s what you need to know.
+In fact, one new SBA 7(a) loan program, called the Payroll Protection Program (PPP), was so popular at first that a new stimulus bill had to be passed to appropriate $310 billion (on top of the original $349 billion) for it.
+If you are thinking of applying for a traditional SBA 7(a), for which the SBA will cover the first six payments, or a PPP loan (new deadline is August 8), here’s what you need to know.
 As small business owners navigate the coronavirus recession, they may also do well to enlist the help of a trusted financial advisor – many of whom work with both small businesses and individuals.

 SBA 7(a) Loans: What Are They?